Viktor-Kukhar/cybersecurity-threats-analysis/README.md

 # Recommendations:

-Based on the insights and findings above, we would recommend the cybersecurity leadership team to consider the following:
+Based on the insights and findings above, I would recommend the cybersecurity leadership team to consider the following:

 * Nation-state actors consistently cause the highest financial damage per incident, averaging significantly more than other threat sources. **Implement enhanced monitoring and threat intelligence capabilities specifically focused on advanced persistent threat (APT) detection and nation-state attack patterns.**